mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 At 'Transaction' page view it, check that it is not confirmed, so can be cancellable.<br>
 Press 'Cancel'<br>
 Response: Cancel confirmation dialog.
 Than Tx status should be 'Cancelled'<br>
-Also wallet pending coins should be updated after about 20 seconds.
+Also wallet pending coins should be updated soon.

 ### Reverting cancel on confirmation